 Go outside at solar noon briefly and soak up the sun on as much bare skin as possible, ensuring that you don’t burn, while building up your vitamin D levels.
 Currently, about 20 minutes as I write this in the summer is the maximum for me before I start to feel like it’s too much (I’ve gained a nice tan without burning this year).
 If you’re just beginning, even just 5 minutes may be enough.
 Always equip yourself with a wide brim hat, sun shirt, and spend the majority of the time in early morning and evening sun on hot summer days.

 Get outside even briefly in the afternoon for the fresh air and bright outdoor sunlight to your face.
-Even the shade is brighter than inside your house or workplace and the sunlight, no matter how diluted, will act as a wireless charger from the sun to your brain and body.
+Even the shade has a wider light spectrum than light filtered through the windows inside your house or workplace, and the sunlight, no matter how diluted and regardless of cloud cover, will act as a wireless charger from the sun to your brain and body.
 This will help synchronize your circadian rhythm.

 Now’s a crucial time to soak in safer rays.
-Just about all of the UV light is gone and we’re back to the same kind of light present around sunrise, with a lot of red light and brighter light that dims over a short period of time, triggering your brain and body to start going into rest and regeneration mode and improving your immune system by increasing the synthesis of melatonin not only in the pineal gland but the cells and mitochondria, improving sleep quality, regulating numerous aspects of cellular function, regulating gene expression, and acting as an antioxidant in cells.
+Consider going on a post-dinner digestion supporting walk.
+Just about all of the UV light is gone and we’re back to the same kind of light present around sunrise, with a lot of red light and brighter light that dims over a short period of time, triggering your brain and body to start going into rest and regeneration mode and improving your immune system by increasing the synthesis of melatonin not only in the pineal gland but the cells and mitochondria, improving sleep quality, regulating numerous aspects of cellular function, regulating gene expression, and acting as an antioxidant in your cells.

 Infrared light penetrates as much as 10 inches into the body, benefiting not only your skin, but your entire body.
 Infrared light from both sunrise and sunset stimulates increased ATP production in mitochondria by stimulating cytochrome C oxidase, and the resulting increase in ROS signalling in turn increases antioxidant production across the board in both cells and mitochondria.